2022 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship Fight Night: Omaha
+BKFC Fight Night Omaha: Cochrane vs. Dyer

-Bare Knuckle Fighting Championship Fight Night: Omaha (also known as BKFC Fight Night 8) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on May 13, 2022, at the Liberty First Credit Union Arena in Omaha, Nebraska, USA.
+BKFC Fight Night Omaha: Cochrane vs. Dyer (also known as BKFC Fight Night 8) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on May 13, 2022, at the Liberty First Credit Union Arena in Omaha, Nebraska, USA.

 Background

 The event featured the promotion's return to Omaha.

 The originally planned main event of a rematch between Bec Rawlings and Britain Hart was cancelled due to Hart having a medical emergency.
 The light heavyweight bout between Dakota Cochrane and Josh Dyer served as the new main event.